LamininSolutions/mfsql-connector/source/blogs/metadata-management/index.rst

 Exploring the metadata structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A large part of the structure of the metadata is replicated in SQL.
-The tables outlined in :doc:`/the-connector-framework/connector-content/metadata-structure-tables/index` is all tied together with the view MFvwMetadataStructure.
+The tables, outlined in :doc:`/the-connector-framework/connector-content/metadata-structure-tables/index` , is tied together with the view MFvwMetadataStructure.
 The blog :doc:`/blogs/exploring-valuelists-with-mfvwmetadatastructure/index` illustrates how to use this view.

 This view provides a unique insight into the metadata structure.
 Some related questions include:
  -  The classes where a valuelist used